Before you continue to

 MND is a neurological condition which causes the cells and nerves in the brain and spinal cord to degenerate, leading to severe deterioration and loss of function.
 There is no known cure.

-On the weekend of March 22-24, I will be participating in "March of the Day" as part of a group walking from Bradford to Liverpool to raise funds for the Darby Rimmer MND Foundation, the charity Stephen launched in 2019 with his friend Chris Rimmer.
+On the weekend of March 21-23 I will be participating in "March of the Day 2" as part of a group walking from Wembley Stadium to Portman Road, Ipswich, to raise funds for the Darby Rimmer MND Foundation, the charity Stephen launched in 2019 with his friend Chris Rimmer.

 In total, it's 178 miles across two-and-a-half days, with hundreds of walkers joining us at various points along the way.
-I won't be doing the full 178 miles (a physical impossibility for most people but particularly for someone who likes his sleep as much as I do) but we will all be covering an enormous distance over the two-and-a-half days in the hope of raising a lot of money for the Darby Rimmer MND Foundation.
+I won't be doing the full 178 miles, but we will all be walking an enormous distance over the two-and-a-half days in the hope of raising a lot of money for the Darby Rimmer MND Foundation.

 Chris died in April 2022, but his legacy lives on with the charity.
-Former Bristol Rovers, Huddersfield, Ipswich, Sunderland, Bristol City, Yeovil and Exeter centre-forward Marcus Stewart, who was diagnosed with MND later that year, has taken the baton and joined Stephen in campaigning and fundraising for the Darby Rimmer MND Foundation.
-Marcus's wife Louise is among the core team of walkers for March of the Day, as are Stephen's brother and father-in-law.
+Marcu, has taken the baton and joined Stephen in campaigning and fundraising for the Darby Rimmer MND Foundation.
+Marcus's wife Louise is among the core team of walkers for March of the Day 2, as are Stephen's brother Kevin and father-in-law Len.

 As well as funding and assisting research in the hope of finding a cure, the foundation offers financial assistance and creates support networks for those diagnosed with this horrible disease -- and their carers.